Table of contents

 Facebook privacy settings you need to change immediately

 Now that you have made it to the settings page, knowing where to look is important.
+The most important Facebook privacy settings focus on limiting profile visibility, controlling who can contact you, managing tagged content, reducing ad personalization, and restricting location sharing.
+Reviewing these settings can significantly reduce unnecessary exposure of personal information.
 Below, we’ll give you a list of key areas to explore in your Facebook settings to make sure you are not leaving yourself vulnerable online.

 Limit wrong people from seeing your posts (old posts and new posts)